 The other night Matthew was feeling disappointed.
-While he tends to have a hard time with this melting pot of emotions that include some sadness, some hopeless despair and some loss, he has a hard time when he expects something then plans change, and he doesn’t get what he set his mind on.
+While he tends to have a hard time with this melting pot of emotions that include some sadness, some hopeless despair, and some loss, he has a hard time when he expects something then plans change, and he doesn’t get what he set his mind on.
 I don’t know about you, but this is hard for me as well!

 Matthew especially struggles to accept a change in plans and this time was no exception.
 He begged and pleaded for the hot tub.
 I acknowledged how frustrating it was to miss the hot tub fun he was hoping for, then I synchronized with his disappointment.
-I reiterated that, unfortunately, we missed the chance for today, but we could try again tomorrow.
+I reiterated that, unfortunately, we lost the chance for today, but we could try again tomorrow.
 Even this assurance did not relieve his frustration and disappointment.
 Something more was needed.

-Ever since the boys were young Chris has been telling stories to help them process the moments big feelings arise.
+Ever since the boys were young Chris has been telling stories to help them process the moment’s big feelings arise.
 My husband uses stories to give them a picture of what to do in the midst of their big emotions.
 In some cases Chris tells stories of his life but most of the time he makes up a story about one of their favorite characters and shares how this character handled a similar situation in order to help the boys process their feelings and have an example of how they could respond when they feel this way in the future.

 At this point it was bedtime, and Matthew asked me to tell him a story about “Eli the Elephant” and how Eli handled big disappointment feelings.
 I knew this was an important moment and then he added, “Mommy, make sure you tell how Eli wasn’t able to get in the hot tub and how he was sad and mad!”
 While fictional stories can be helpful to give children a picture showing how they might act in a similar situation, the most effective stories are about real-life situations where we express how we handled ourselves in the midst of the upset.

 When we tell emotional picture stories (also something we call “Four-plus stories” in our THRIVE Training) these provide listeners with an example demonstrating how to act in the midst of distressing emotions.
-These example stories also give our brain useful training to learn how to return to joy and peace while staying in relationship.
+These example stories also give our brain useful training to learn how to return to joy and peace while staying in relational mode.
 Emotional picture stories include words for the emotions we are feeling as well as how our body feels in the midst of the event.
-We want to include how we are involved in the story and, to be ideal for training, each story should be one we have told before so they are not too intense.
+We want to tell how we are involved in the story and, to be ideal for training, each story should be one we have narrated before, so they are not too intense.